Glareone/AZ-304-305-SA-And-Architecture-Design-In-Depth/README.md

   Therefore it can be concluded that in the case of a network partition, MongoDB chooses availability, but otherwise guarantees consistency.
 Alternately, when MongoDB is configured to write on majority replicas and read from the primary, it could be categorized as **PC/EC**.
 </details>

 ## Consistent Hashing.
 Data Partitioning.
 Data Replication.
 Q: Where Consistent Hashing is used for Data Partitioning?
 A: Amazon's Dynamo and Apache Cassandra use Consistent Hashing to distribute and replicate data across nodes
 Q: In what other scenarios we may use Consistent Hashing for Data Servers?
 A: In the following scenarios:
-    a.
-Any system working with a set of storage (or database) servers and needs to scale up or down based on the usage, e.g., the system could need more storage during Christmas because of high traffic.
+    `Any system working with a set of storage (or database) servers and needs to scale up or down based on the usage, e.g., the system could need more storage during Christmas because of high traffic.`
-    b.
-Any distributed system that needs dynamic adjustment of its cache usage by adding or removing cache servers based on the traffic load.
+    `Any distributed system that needs dynamic adjustment of its cache usage by adding or removing cache servers based on the traffic load.`
-    c.
-Any system that wants to replicate its data shards to achieve high availability.
+    `Any system that wants to replicate its data shards to achieve high availability.`

 <details>
 <summary> Data Partitioning.
 Data Replication.
 Naive approach</summary>